Part of the Great Teaching Toolkit

 DURATION: 8 WEEKS

 This course provides an evidence-based overview of why and how effective structuring helps students reinforce learning and prevent forgetting, and what great teachers do to use it effectively.
-You will connect this evidence to practical classroom techniques, and then practise selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.
+You will explore how these principles can be applied in the classroom, before practising selecting and adapting individual teaching strategies for different contexts to prepare for the next steps of your personalised professional development.

 What will you learn?

-Great teachers create appropriate sequences of desirably difficult learning tasks for their students and help them understand what success in them looks like.
+Great teachers create appropriate sequences of desirably difficult learning tasks for their students and demonstrate what success in them looks like.
 They help their students to understand why a particular activity is taking place and how current learning fits into a wider structure.
 They draw attention to key ideas and signal transitions between activities that focus on different parts of the journey.

 Effective structuring often involves signalling learning objectives through examples of the kinds of problems, tasks and questions learners will be able to do.
 It also often highlights examples of work that demonstrate them, with a clear story about how and why each piece of work meets each aim.

 Great teachers recognise that complex tasks often require scaffolding, beginning with a simplified or limited version of the task to make it manageable.
 A knowledge of individual students’ needs, including SEND, comes into play here.
 One of the defining characteristics of great teachers is that they require all students to achieve success.
 Scaffolding provides a gentler entry, but the destination remains the same.
 Lower-attainers may take longer and need more help, and great teachers understand and plan for this.
-In this course, you’ll learn about using structuring for four classroom goals:
+In this course, you’ll learn about:

 - signalling how learning tasks contribute to learning goals.